Zedeldi/igelfs/README.md

 ### Boot Process

-The boot process of IGEL OS is important when considering the structure of the system file system.
+The boot process of IGEL OS is important when considering the structure of the file system.

 #### Kernel